 Rabbi Yitz Greenberg has spent his career teaching about human dignity and our being created in the image of God; Rabbi Shai Held has spent decades teaching about similar themes, with a special emphasis on the centrality of love in Jewish theology, spirituality, and ethics.
 Listen as the rabbis discuss how these themes speak to the present moment as we struggle with a global pandemic and with the quest for racial justice.
 This program marked R. Greenberg's official welcome to the Hadar faculty and was in celebration of the work of the J.J.
 Greenberg Institute for the Advancement of Jewish Life.

-Throughout in 5781, Rabbi Yitz Greenberg wrote a Divrei Torah collection on the weekly parashah.
-Browse the collection of Divrei Torah on Hadar’s online Torah library.
+In 5781, Rabbi Yitz Greenberg wrote a weekly Dvar Torah collection on parashah.
+Browse the entire collection of Divrei Torah on Hadar’s online Torah library.